Updated September 2019

 In Orlando the festive holiday season tends to start a little early.
 And with the start of Universal Orlando’s Halloween Horror Nights (HHN), the spooky Halloween season has officially begun!

-This year marks the 28th year of Universal’s Halloween Horror Nights and it includes an experience that is sure to attract some first time visitors.
-Universal is bringing to life Netflix’s smash show Stranger Things.
+This year marks the 29th year of Universal’s Halloween Horror Nights and this year’s line up is sure to attract a lot of attention.
+Universal is bringing back Netflix’s smash show Stranger Things.
 You might say the hype level is an Eleven (that’s some Stranger Things humor for you).
+Plus beloved movies and themes like Ghostbusters, Universal’s Classic Monsters, and even rocker Rob Zombie are in the mix.

 Note: Admission to Halloween Horror Nights is NOT included with regular park admission.
 You will need a separate event ticket in order to attend.
 Also, parking is NOT free until after 10pm, so be prepared to pay full price.